jamztang/mystcolor.github.com/_posts/2012-04-15-ioctocat-enhancement.md

 Thanks for [Dennis Reimann] for creating this wonderful app, you can find my fork here at [mystcolor / ioctocat][], and please [support][1] it from the App Store!

+### Update: 16 Apr 2012 ###
+This feature has been merged to the [main repo][dbloete / ioctocat], so I expect everyone would see it in the next version of their app release!

 James